Heather Corcoran is a designer and a writer. She makes books, posters, and maps. Many of her personal essays involve looking closely at a place.

 Birds is a typographic sketch made observing birds.

-Notes on Running records a period of intense training with a running group in the 1990s.
+Notes on Running records a period of intense training with a running group in Oregon in the 1990s.

 First Deployment is a visual essay about San Diego in 1972.